In the competitive world of CPG retail, answering one question can help you stand apart:

 Beyond price, identify the benefits to your ideal consumer.
 There’s no competitive advantage in pricing, especially in the ongoing fight against private label.

-In addition, consumers are looking for more than a product’s features, like great taste or clean label.
+Consumers engage with brands that take their values to heart and consider them as more than a simple transaction.
 They want to see that the brands they buy make a difference in their lives and in their communities.

 Effective consumer engagement is the result of ongoing trial and error.